galdor/go-pp/README.md

 - any other value to be formatted by the printer.

 Printers will only call this function on values, not pointers.

-Note that formatting functions are never called on non-exported (private) values due to Go's limitations (the dreaded "reflect.Value.Interface: cannot return value obtained from unexported field or method").

 The default function, `pp.FormatValue` handles various standard types such as `time.Time` or `regexp.Regexp`.